 Dropshipping was, for the last couple of years, the thing to do if you want to build a successful e-commerce business.
 I mean we’ve all seen those ads telling you how Teddy, who was broke and slept on his best friend's couch, made thousands of dollars within a week through dropshipping.

 Running a dropshipping store is a valuable experience.
-It means that you know how to run online ads and digital marketing campaigns, how to set up a shopify store, how to manage customer relationships, and how to deal with huge peaks of stress.
+It means that you know how to run online ads and digital marketing campaigns, how to set up a Shopify store, how to manage customer relationships, and how to deal with huge peaks of stress.

-In the latter case, it means that not only do you have the necessary skills to run an online business, but you also know your market while you have the customer base and the money to reach new heights and lead your brand to bigger stages.
+In the latter case, it means that not only do you have the necessary skills to run an online business, but you also know your market.
+You have the customer base and the money to reach new heights and lead your brand to bigger stages.

-Knowing that dropshipping margins are really low, it is hard to make huge profits on single items.
-This means that you’ll need a high sales volume to make profits, but volume means more orders, more orders mean more logistics-related problems, and more problems mean less time to focus on your brand’s growth.
+Knowing that dropshipping margins are low, it is hard to make huge profits on single items.
+This means that you’ll need a high sales volume to make profits, but volume means more orders, more orders mean more logistics-related problems and more problems mean less time to focus on your brand’s growth.

 One of the biggest cons of dropshipping is also the lack of control over the product’s quality.
 This leads to a difference between your customer's expectations and the product in reality, which results in an unpleasant customer experience.

-Another advantage is that you have full control over your brand.
-I mean you can manufacture your own product line, you can also manage your inventory however you want and so you have full control over all your supply chain processes, from manufacturing to shipping.
+Another advantage is that you have full control over your brand and you can offer high-quality products.
+I mean you can manufacture your product line, you can also manage your inventory however you want and so you have full control over all your supply chain processes, from manufacturing to shipping.

-Going from dropshipping to traditional e-commerce will play a major role in upgrading your customers experience and driving growth.
+Going from dropshipping to traditional e-commerce will play a major role in upgrading your customers' experience and driving growth.

-Getting the most out of dropshipping and overcoming its limitations by expanding your business to e-commerce is a great solution if you want to develop a successful and widely known brand.
+Getting the most out of dropshipping and overcoming its limitations by expanding your business to e-commerce is a great solution if you want to develop a successful and widely-known brand.

-To help you during your transition from dropshipping to e-commerce, you can follow this step by step guide:
+To help you during your transition from dropshipping to e-commerce, you can follow this step-by-step guide: